oxylabs/how-to-scrape-google-flights/README.md

 In case you were not able to carry out your project with the free scraper, you may use Oxylabs API instead.

-In this section of the guide, we’re going to demonstrate how to scrape public data from **flight pages** and generate **search results** with Python and [Oxylabs Google Flights API](https://oxylabs.io/products/scraper-api/serp/google/flights).
+In this section of the guide, we’re going to demonstrate how to scrape public data from **flight pages** and generate **search results** with Python and [Oxylabs Google Flights API](https://oxylabs.io/products/scraper-api/serp/google/flights) (a part of Web Scraper API).
 To use the Oxylabs API, you'll need an **active subscription** – you can get a **free trial** by signing up [via the self-service dashboard](https://dashboard.oxylabs.io/).

 We’ll gather all sorts of data, including **price**, **flight time**, and **airline name**.